masesgroup/KEFCore/src/documentation/articles/gettingstarted.md

 - an installed JRE/JDK (11+)
 - an accessible Apache Kafka broker (a full cluster or a local Dockerized version)

+> IMPORTANT NOTE: till the first major version, all releases shall be considered not stable: this means the API public, or internal, can be change without notice.

 ## First project setup

 - Create a new simple empty project: